-2EHN is combustible but it is not classified as a flammable liquid.
-The closed-cup flash point is above 70°C. Though flash point is well above normal operating temperatures (ambient), fire and explosion hazard is to be considered very high due to the resulting decomposition in case of fire.
+2-EHN is combustible but it is not classified as a flammable liquid.
+The closed-cup flash point is above 70°C.

+Though the flash point is well above normal operating temperatures (ambient), fire and explosion hazards are considered very high due to the resulting decomposition in case of fire.